Record File Number

 @Fredo However, presumably arming the track means the pre-record data is stored in a temporary buffer and has not yet been stored as a named file since no event has actually been recorded.
 The question remains, why should the numerical appendix counter of the filename be increased each time the track is armed or re-armed (even when you don’t go ahead and make a recording on the track)?

 This is particularly relevant if you have activated Preferences>Editing>Project & MixConsole>Enable Record on Selected Audio Track.
-To some users it may come as a surprise that the filename defaults to ‘bass_12’, for example, instead of ‘bass_01’ the first time they record on the bass track, dependent on how many times they have selected the bass track beforehand during routine navigation within the project.
+To some users it may come as a surprise that the filename defaults to ‘bass_12’, as an example, instead of ‘bass_01’ the first time they record on the bass track, dependent on how many times they have selected the bass track beforehand during routine navigation within the project.